TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 execute_daemon <progname> [<arg1> ...]

-This allows the user to execute a custom command on the client computer.
-This method allows the command to execute without the script waiting for the command to complete execution and so it allows for parallel processing (client PC gets on with the custom command while the script carries on running).
-It is implemented via the PARDUS daemon, which therefore needs to be running on the client computer for this command to take effect (and the script checker will test for this and throw an error if it does not detect the presence of a working PARDUS daemon).
+This allows the user to execute a custom command or external program on the client computer asynchronously.
+This method allows the command to execute without the script stalling or waiting for the command to complete execution, facilitating rapid parallel processing (the client computer processes the background task while the script carries on running).

+It is managed natively by an internal, asynchronous process queue within the PARDUS interpreter engine.
+It limits the number of simultaneous parallel background tasks to the current value set by the max_daemons command (which see) to safeguard the CPU and memory from being overloaded.
+If the execution pool is full, extra commands are placed securely in a lightweight memory queue and execute automatically the microsecond an active background task finishes.

-<programe> - a string which is the name of the executable file of the command to pass to the command processor
+<programe> - a string which is the name of the executable file of the command to pass to the operating system's process manager.

-[<arg1> ...] - an optional list of arguments for the program to be executed.
-If any of the arguments to be passed is the name of the most recently saved image then this must be specified within the argument list as '[img]' (without the quote marks) and the PARDUS script interpreter will replace that with the name of the last saved image (this will be the full path name).
-If tissue content thresholding is active and no image was captured due to lack of tissue content then the [img] symbol will be replaced with NoTissue so your external program should check for this specific string (if it is expecting an image file name) to decide what to do.
+[<arg1> ...] - an optional list of space-separated arguments for the program to be executed.
+If any of the arguments to be passed is the name of the most recently saved image, this must be specified within the argument list as [img] (case sensitive and including the square brackets).
+The PARDUS script interpreter will automatically replace [img] with the absolute, clean path name of the last saved image.
+If tissue content thresholding is active and no image was captured due to lack of tissue content, the [img] symbol will be replaced with the literal text NoTissue.
+Your external program should check for this specific string to handle tissue-less iterations gracefully.

-**Note**: For example if the name of the last saved image was myframe_0342_rgb.bmp'in folder C:msys64homeparduser and you specify the execute_daemon command as this:
+**Note**: For example if the name of the last saved image was myframe_0342_rgb.bmp in folder C:msys64homeparduser and you specify the execute_daemon command as this:

 execute_daemon myprog.exe -i [img] -o outfile.txt